Toy Safety Regulations & Electrical Toys Testing

 2. How long does electrical toy testing take?

-3. My toy already passed testing in Europe — do I need to test again for the US?
+3. My toy already passed testing in Europe.
+Do I need to test again for the US?

 4. Do I need to test every product variant separately?